burcutepekule/evolutionExperiment/README.md

-# evolutionExperiment
-Parameter estimation for the long-term serial passage evolution experiment
+# Parameter estimation for the long-term serial passage evolution experiment